You heard right: We have forests, too!

 Sam Houston National Forest

-The Sam Houston National Forest is located less than an hour north of Houston, and encompasses multiple recreation areas: Little Lake Creek Wilderness, Big Creek Scenic Area, Winters Bayou Scenic Area, Double Lake Recreation Area, and more.
-While camping and fishing are key attractions, the shining star of the Sam Houston National Forest is the 128-mile Lone Star Hiking Trail that winds through the forest—the longest continuous hiking trail in the state.
-The trail is most popular during the mild winter months and spring, and hikers can camp in designated spots along the trail except for during deer hunting season.
-If pedal-powered travel is your preferred mode of exploration, take to the scenic mountain bike trails—a favorite is located in the Double Lake Recreation Area.
+The Sam Houston National Forest is located less than an hour north of Houston and encompasses multiple recreation areas: Little Lake Creek Wilderness, Big Creek Scenic Area, Winters Bayou Scenic Area, Double Lake Recreation Area, and more.
+The shining star of the Sam Houston National Forest is the Lone Star Hiking Trail.
+As the longest continuous hiking trail in the state at 128 miles long, it is most popular during the mild winter months and spring.
+Hikers can camp in designated spots along the trail with the exception of deer hunting season.
+If you like to explore by bike, check out the scenic mountain bike trail in Double Lake Recreation Area.
+Plan the ultimate road trip from Houston’s vibrant cityscape to the peaceful outdoor adventures that can only be found in the Sam Houston National Forest.